ss16318/deep_learning_genetic_mutations/README.md

 # Multiple Instance Learning for Genetic Mutation Detection in Histopathology

 ## Background
+Some indiviudals have a genetic mutation which makes them resistant to certain types of breast cancer therapy, but respond well to other types.
+Specifically, being able to detect the PIK3CA genetic mutation in histopathlogy images is an ideal indicator for determining personalized treatment plans that have the highest potential of improving patient outcomes.
+Currently, expert DNA sequencers analyzed these large histopathology images (of sizes 150,000x200,000 pixels) to detect the mutation and hence determine the treatment.
+There are limited DNA sequencing experts and the process is time consuming, so not everyone has access to this vital resource.
+This project attempts to implement deep learning models that can automatically detect the mutation.
+This streamlining will make breast cancer response faster and its personalization more accessible, both of which increase the chance of better patient outcomes.

+For further details about the background, data, models and results please refer to the project report [TODO-Upload paper](placeholder)

 ## Setup
 1. You will have to download the data from the Challenge Page: [Detecting PIK3CA mutation in breast cancer